Rosterfy announces that it has raised $2m AUD in private equity funding as part of major new drive to develop its footprint globally.

 - Role.
 This is your opportunity to clearly outline the role and the expectations including day to day activities, responsibilities and any key deliverables.
 Take the time to outline how this role affects and contributes to the broader organization's mission.

 - Skills.
 If there are specific skills required, make this clear in order to attract the right volunteers to your organization!
 Need a volunteer to help develop content for social media?
-List the skills you would like volunteer candidates to hold - for example, the successful candidate must have basic experience developing and posting content on Facebook, Instagram etc.
+List the skills you would like volunteer candidates to hold - for example, the successful candidate must have basic experience developing and posting content on Facebook, Instagram etc. Don't forget to add the good qualities you're looking for too.
+Need help?
+Check out this post on the 10 qualities to look out for when recruiting.

 - Line of approval.
 Outline who the volunteer will be reporting into and their role within the organization so that there is transparency around management